nexuspcs/SmartDoor/README.md

 ___

-This repo contains the code for a project that I am working on for an assignment.
-I am mainly using this repo for source control, and to back-track if any errors arise.
+This repo contains the code for a project that I am working on for an assignment. <br><br> I am mainly using this repo for source control, and to back-track if any errors arise.